codeforamerica/trailsyserver/README.md

  - DEFAULT_ADMIN_USER

-These users will have organization field values of "CVNP" and "MPSSC" respectively (more generic user names and organizations should be provide for testing, but for now they're not):
+These users will have organization field values of "NPS" and "MPSSC" respectively (more generic user names and organizations should be provide for testing, but for now they're not):

- - TEST_CVNP_USER
+ - TEST_NPS_USER
  - TEST_MPSSC_USER

 All of these initial users will share the single password in the following environment variable: